yawaramin/bucklescript-bindings-cookbook/README.md

 let {id, name} = person;
 ```

 Since BuckleScript version 7, Reason record types compile to simple JavaScript objects.
 But you get the added benefits of pattern matching and immutable update syntax on the Reason side.
+There are a couple of caveats though:

-The only caveat is that the object will contain _all_ defined fields; none will be left out, even if they are optional types.
+- The object will contain _all_ defined fields; none will be left out, even if they are optional types
+- If you are referring to record fields defined in other modules, you must prefix at least one field with the module name, e.g. `let {Person.id, name} = person`

 Ref: https://reasonml.org/docs/reason-compiler/latest/object#records-as-objects